Mold on the walls of your property is an extremely frustrating and potentially dangerous problem. It requires action as soon as you notice it.

 1. Identify the Cause of the Mold

-This is the first and most important step in the process of getting rid of mold on walls.
-You need to identify the cause and address the issue to ensure that mold does not return.
+This is the first and most important step in removing mold on walls.
+You must identify the cause and address the issue to ensure mold does not return.

 2. Prepare Your Room and Clean the Walls

 Once you’re ready to start removing the mold from the walls, clear the area.
-Ensure that you remove any furniture, fabrics, and electrical equipment from the affected area.
-Then, cover the floor with plastic sheets for protection.
+Remove any furniture, fabrics, and electrical equipment from the affected area.
+Cover the floor with plastic sheets for protection.

 3. Remove the Mold

-If you notice small patches of mold on painted interior walls, it’s likely to be on the surface.
+If you notice small mold patches on painted interior walls, it’s likely to be on the surface.
 This should be relatively straightforward to remove using household products.
 Options include substances such as borax, white vinegar, baking soda, or tea tree oil.

 Do the mold patches only cover a limited area of a non-porous (painted or sealed) wall?
 Then we recommend that you try using a natural mold remover first.

 But what if you’re dealing with a large area of mold growth?
 Or perhaps, the natural mold removers do not get rid of the mold sufficiently?
-In this case, you might want to use a stronger chemical cleaner.
+In this case, you might want to use a more robust chemical cleaner.
 You can purchase this online or from a home improvement store.

 So if you have a mold issue on a porous (unsealed) wall, the most effective solution is a combination of hydrogen peroxide and distilled white vinegar.

-In a container, mix one cup of borax with one gallon of hot water.
+Mix one cup of borax with one gallon of hot water in a container.
 Put the lid on, and shake well to dissolve the borax.
 Pour the solution into a spray bottle and apply to the affected area.

-Scrub the mold off the wall with a brush and then wipe it clean and allow it to dry.
+Scrub the mold off the wall with a brush and wipe it clean.
+Allow it to dry.
 It’s not necessary to rinse off the solution.
 The borax will help to prevent the mold from returning, providing you have fixed the source of the mold issue.

 Vinegar and Baking Soda